cloudflare/cloudflare-docs/products/stream/src/content/how-to/stream-live/start-stream-live.md

 ### Known limitations

 * Watermarks cannot yet be used with live videos.
-* The live videos feature does not yet work on older iOS versions, such as iOS 10, launched in 2016, and below.
+* The live videos feature does not yet work on older iOS versions, such as iOS 10 and below.
 * Hardware video encoding on Apple devices is not yet supported.
 When using encoder software such as OBS, x264 software encoding is required.
 * If a live video exceeds seven days in length, the recording will be truncated to seven days and will not be viewable.